 Once Aung and Phyu Phyu made it across the border to Mae Sai an enabler from Rangoon, then living in Thailand, discretely met them.
-An arrangement with a Thai Army Colonel whom Aung knew from years earlier during his time with ABSDF was made.
+An arrangement with a Thai Army Colonel whom Aung knew from years earlier during his time with ABSDF.
 When Aung knew him, the Colonel was a junior officer who assisted Aung and ABSDF with supplies for the student army near the Three Pagodas Pass near the Mae Sot region.
 Having risen in rank over the years, the Colonel quickly recalled Aung as an old friend.
 He drove Aung and Phyu Phyu to Chiang Mai under his protection.
-After staying two weeks in a Chiang Mai safe house Aung and Phyu Phyu, who were by then officially recorded as refugees by the Colonel, were bussed to Mae Sot where they spent six months in the Mae La Refugee camp.
+After staying two weeks in a Chiang Mai safe house Aung and Phyu Phyu, who was by then officially recorded as refugees by the Colonel, were bussed to Mae Sot where they spent six months in the Mae La Refugee camp.
 They received political asylum from the United States, and when presented with three choices of places to resettle, they chose Albany, New York.
 To this day, Aung and Phyu Phyu are in exile in Albany along with hundreds of Burmese exiles and refugees.

 Prelude to The Saffron Uprising